Pritika23/cse284-litegwas/README.md

 Currently, this is not setup to use covariates, so the --covar option can be ignored.

-## Benchmarking LiteGWAS Against PLINK2
+## Benchmarking PyGWAS Against PLINK2

-To validate our implementation, we compare LiteGWAS results with the standard GWAS implementation provided by **PLINK2**.
+To validate our implementation, we compare PyGWAS results with the standard GWAS implementation provided by **PLINK2**.
 Both tools run linear regression using the same genotype data, phenotype, and covariates.

 ---